 Update Your Resume

 Even if you’re not looking for a job right now, keep your resume up to date so it will be ready to go if you need it.
 To create an effective resume, use a clear format and a concise style, keeping it to one page.
 Include your work history, skills, and achievements.
 Don’t forget to proofread; nothing makes a bad impression like errors in spelling or punctuation.
+Your resume can be the difference between getting the interview or getting passes over for someone else.
+Don’t be afraid to get help.
+Services like TopResume can help make sure potential employers notice your qualifications.

 Your resume should also include a couple of references from people you’ve worked with.
 If your current references are a few years old, check that their contact information is still accurate.
 While you’re at it, get in touch with them to make sure they still remember you and don’t mind being used as references.
 See if you can add at least one newer reference, as well, so employers will know you’re still doing well at your present job.

 Once your resume is up to date, consider posting it on a few job search sites to make it easier for potential employers to find you.
-Good places to put it include LinkedIn, Job Central, and Jobseeker.
+Good places to put it include ZipRecruiter, LinkedIn, Job Central, and Jobseeker.

 Even in the modern world, most people find their jobs through good old-fashioned networking, or talking to colleagues, acquaintances, and friends who know about job openings.
-According to PayScale, anywhere from 70% to 85% of employees found their current jobs this way.
+According to PayScale, anywhere from 70% to 85% of employees find their current jobs this way.
 So, even if you’re not job-hunting at the moment, keep in touch with your network and work on expanding it where you can.

 Seek out groups and events that can help you meet highly placed people in your field who could be in a position to offer you a job someday.
 Attend industry meetings but also keep an eye out for colleagues at alumni gatherings and even social events.
 Develop an elevator pitch — a 15- to 30-second explanation of who you are, what you do, and what kind of job you’re interested in — and be ready to trot it out when you meet new people.